 We rented this 3 bedroom/ 3 bath house for most of our stay.
 It is located in a quiet gated community in Kona and had plenty of room for all eight of us.
 We loved having a kitchen to cook a few meals and the in-unit laundry was super useful too.
 This house was also stocked with plenty of beach towels, coolers, boogie boards, etc. The best part was the lanai area that had a wonderful view of the sunset each night!

-We also stayed in this property for the night we spent near Volcanoes National Park.
+We also stayed at an Airbnb for the night we spent near Volcanoes National Park but it is not longer available as a rental.
 It was nice to have two days in the area as there is so much to see.
 There isn’t much to do in Volcano Village itself but this was a perfect spot for getting cleaned up and rested for another day of sight seeing.
 The property itself is a little dated but it had everything we needed, plus it is really close to Volcanoes National Park.

 Where to eat